aerogear/aerogear.org/_posts/2015-04-28-feedhenry-push-templates.md

 ![console](/img/news/2015-04-20-feedhenry-push-templates/8.png)

 Now go to your _Push Notifications Mobile Client_ and open the file called `push-config.json`.
-You'll need to update the _Variant ID_ and _Variant Secret_ for each platform, so that it can register itself with the UnifiedPush Server in order to receive messages.
-For Android you also need to specify the _projectID_ inside of that JSON file.
+You'll need to update the _Variant ID_ and _Variant Secret_ for each platform and the _pushServerURL_ to the location of your UnifiedPush Server, so that it can register itself with the UnifiedPush Server in order to receive messages.
+For Android you also need to specify the _senderID_ (also called project number on the google console) inside of that JSON file.
 Finally build and install the _Push Notifications Mobile Client_ on a device and select the categories you want to receive.

 Now go back to the _Push Console App_ and send a message.
 If all worked well, you will see how the push notifications arrive on the mobile client.